 Old Surat city is PAUL type and old constructions.
 It requires retrofitting.
 Even in slum areas the construction is from clay, not to follow the constructions guidelines.
-So, surat city is highly vulnerability of Surat city is higher than all other taluka.
+So, vulnerability of Surat city is higher than all other taluka.

 In taluka level most of the construction was not regulated by government authorities.
 Even in lower economic conditions, the equipments/Material used was not qualitative.
 The constructions unable to suffer the earthquake.